learntocodewithson/cpp-simple-blood-group-app/README.md

   - 4. Search Record by Group
   - 5. Exit

-- Screen "Add New Record":
+# Screen "Add New Record"
  - Display: "Adding New Record"
  - Enter the name:
  - Enter age: